-7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com (First Republic of Texas Edition) A New Map of Texas, with the Contiguous American & Mexican States . . .
-1836 included in three insets, entitled 'Remarks on Texas', 'Land Grants', and 'Rivers of Texas'.
-The remarks paint a highly favorable view of the region.
-As American sentiment heavily supported the Republic's independence (and the notion of Texas's future entry into the Union), the remarks are geared towards encouraging further Anglo-American settlement in the region.
-In Land Grants, it is noted that a settler can still acquire: "50,000 acres at the minimum price of 10 dollars", which was an amazing deal, with no comparison in the United States.
-A guarantee is also given that: New settlers are exempt from the payment of the usual taxes for the term of 10 years."
-In the section "Remarks on Texas," the territory is described as having: a geographical position highly favorable to commercial intercourse with the United States, and the rest of the world, are advantages which doubtless will at no distant period, render it an opulent and powerful State . . .
-Texas is one of the finest stock countries in the world.
-Cattle are raised in great abundance, and with but little trouble.
-Many of the settlers count their herds by hundreds, and great numbers are annually purchased, and driven to New Orleans by drovers, who visit the country for that purpose.
-The population is estimated at near 45,000 Americans and 4 or 5,000 Mexicans.
-When the population shall be found to number 50,000, the people will endeavor to obtain a government separate from that of Cohahuila [sic], the establishment of a State legislature at San Felipe [Austin], and the right of electing their own representatives to the General Congress at Mexico.
+7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com A New Map of Texas, with the Contiguous American & Mexican States . . .
+1836 the population shall be found to number 50,000, the people will endeavor to obtain a government separate from that of Cohahuila [sic], the establishment of a State legislature at San Felipe [Austin], and the right of electing their own representatives to the General Congress at Mexico.
+The Second State The first state of the map can be distinguished from the 1835 map by the update in the title (1836) and significant changes to the second state, which include: - The replacement of "Zavallas" by "Bevil" in Zavala's Grant - The addition of the town of Teran in Zavala's grant. - The reworking of the "Atoyae" River - The labeling of the eastern boundary as the "Boundary of 1819" - The addition of a "Propd Boundary of Arkansas" - The addition of mountains to the Indian Territory, Arkansas, Coahuila, New Leon, and Tamaulipas - The additions of the towns to Tanaha and Jonesboro and associated roads One interesting feature that appears only on the earliest editions of the map is the location of "Coles Settlement."
+On later editions, Cole's Settlement (which would be renamed Independence), disappears from the map, and Washington (on-the-Brazos) appears for the first time, often called the "Birthplace of Texas", where delegates declared the independence of the Republic on March 2, 1836.
 Historical Background In 1821, 'Tejas' was a largely neglected frontier province of New Spain, which itself was gripped by the final throws of the revolution which would shortly establish Mexico's independence.
 The non-indigenous population numbered only 2,500 and was centered on a handful of missions and presidios.
 Development was hindered by the fierce resistance of Comanche and Apache warriors.
 In the dying days of its Spanish hegemony, the regime granted concessions to foreigners, called 'empresarios' (Spanish for 'entrepreneurs'), to settle certain frontier regions.
 These settlers were put there in order to act as bulwarks against the Native American peoples.
 In 1821, Moses Austin became the first of the many Anglo-American empresarios, having agreed to settle 300 Catholic families along Texas's Brazos River.
 Moses died shortly thereafter and his title passed to his son, Stephen Austin (1793-1836), who was later widely regarded as the "Father of Texas".
+The new Mexican Constitution of 1824 devolved powers to the individual states, although it also ordained that Texas was to be merged with a more populous state to the southwest, becoming part of the State of